Saigon travel notes

 Before you leave for Vietnam, check the exchange rate using Google.
 On the Google search box type in the text 100 USD to VND.

-Once I am in the city, I go to a specific exchange shop preferred by the locals.
-It is located on the junction of Nguyen Anh Ninh and Phan Chu Trinh streets, just across the street from the West exit of Ben Thanh Market (marked in red in the map below).
-This place is about 15 minutes walk from the Pham Ngu Lau area and you will see the shop surrounded by other tourists exchanging money.
+Once I am in the city, I go to a specific exchange shop frequented by the locals.
+This shop is located on the junction of Nguyen Anh Ninh and Phan Chu Trinh streets, just across the street from the West exit of Ben Thanh Market (marked in red in the map below).
+This place is about 15 minutes walk from the Pham Ngu Lau area and you will spot the shop surrounded by other tourists exchanging money.

-Every street has a couple of ATMs, but you may have to pay a 4 to 5 USD ATM fee and suffer low exchange rate when you withdraw money from a local ATM.
+Every major street and business building has several ATMs, but you may have to pay a 4 to 5 USD ATM fee and also accept a low exchange rate when you withdraw money from a local ATM.

 Is Saigon safe?
-Can I get by with English?
+Can I get by with no Vietnamese language knowledge?

 Yes, mostly it is safe.
 Just keep your phone and money close to you.
 If you have to check google maps, do not do it facing the street — often we have cases of motorbike phone grabbers snatching phones from unsuspecting tourists.
 Try to keep your stuff in a backpack, avoid using a sling bag.
 Don’t worry about language.
 Most local business persons are able to put together some English and sign language to aid basic transactions.
 Google Translate app is also good — it works best if you type in simple short sentences.